 - Learn From Last Year

-While 2020 certainly left us with very little to laugh about, I can’t help but chuckle ironically to myself when I think that a year ago, despite the devastating bushfires, I believed that 2020 was going to be the most wonderful year ever!
+While 2021 once again certainly left us with very little to laugh about, I can’t help but chuckle ironically to myself when I think that a year ago, after a series of lockdowns, sensationalised media and a lot of fear generated by the ‘unknown’, I believed that 2021 was going to be the most wonderful year ever!

 Boy did I get that wrong, and I know I am not the only one.